Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil.md

 ---
-title: "Drawn To Evil"
+title: 'Drawn To Evil'
-description: "Take on the role of an investigator in a horror filled one session story whilst one of your friends takes on the role of the Game Master, who controls a destructive Evil monster, their minions and innocent bystanders."
+description: 'Take on the role of an investigator in a horror filled one session story whilst one of your friends takes on the role of the Game Master, who controls a destructive Evil monster, their minions and innocent bystanders.'
-slug: "drawn-to-evil"
+slug: 'drawn-to-evil'
-keywords: ""
+keywords: ''
 categories:
-    - ""
+  - ''
-    - ""
+  - ''
 date: 2017-10-31T22:42:51-05:00
 draft: false
 ---